awsdocs/amazon-emr-management-guide/doc_source/UsingEMR_TerminateJobFlow.md

 Depending on the configuration of the cluster, it may take up to 5\-20 minutes for the cluster to completely terminate and release allocated resources, such as EC2 instances\.

+**Note**
+You can't restart a terminated cluster, but you can clone a terminated cluster to reuse its configuration for a new cluster\.
+For more information, see [Cloning a Cluster Using the Console](clone-console.md)\.

 ## Terminate a Cluster Using the Console<a name="emr-dev-terminate-job-flow-console"></a>

 You can terminate one or more clusters using the Amazon EMR console\.
 The steps to terminate a cluster in the console vary depending on whether termination protection is on or off\.
 To terminate a protected cluster, you must first disable termination protection\.